 Before participating in any business interactions, KPM (UK) requires an appropriate level of due diligence on that counterparty to be carried out.
-Due diligence is undertaken when considering taking on new direct product suppliers, as well as regular reviews of our existing supply base.
+Due diligence is undertaken when considering taking on new direct and indirect product and services suppliers, as well as regular reviews and audits with our existing supply base.